-When a participant fails/refuses to comply with the terms of TANF Work Requirements and no agreement is reached during the conciliation, the CM must notify the ES Worker that conciliation efforts failed and a Notice of Adverse Action (timely notice) must be sent informing the family of the sanction to be imposed.
-CHIP notice A 313, FI Work Program Closure, should be used.
-The notice must include:
+When a participant fails/refuses to comply with the terms of TANF Work Requirements and no agreement is reached during the conciliation, the CM must notify the ES Worker that conciliation efforts failed and a Notice of Adverse Action (timely notice) must be sent informing the family of

-- A. The condition of the TANF Work Requirement(s) that was not met - B. An explanation of the sanction to be applied

-- C. An explanation of how the sanction can be cured (reapplication and 30 days compliance with requirements) - D. An explanation of the circumstances under which the sanction would be lifted
+- A. The condition of the TANF Work Requirement(s) that was not met - B. An explanation of the sanction to be applied - C. An explanation of how the sanction can be cured (reapplication and 30 days compliance with requirements) - D. An explanation of the circumstances under which the sanction would be lifted